neksa/mutagene/docs/profile_doc.rst

     ``auto`` (default), ``MAF`` or ``VCF``.
 Automatic detection reads the header to decide.

+--keep-filtered
+    Include variants the caller rejected.
+See section 5.

 --params-out FILE
     Write the parameters of this run to FILE as JSON.